 Please do not print personal data unless there is no other option.
-If you need to print any personal data from the system, you need to ensure the handling of this data is secure
+If you need to print any personal data from the system, you need to ensure the handling of this data is secure.

-- Do not leave the data in any open areas where it may be seen by third parties. - > Do not take the data out of your centre if at all possible.
+- > Do not leave the data in any open areas where it may be seen by third parties. - > Do not take the data out of your centre if at all possible.
 This will ensure there are no issues of loss in transit. - > Do not leave hard copy data in vehicles, or have it on view on public transport.
 If you do have to take it outside of the centre, please use a secure method of transportation, such as a locked briefcase. - > Do store hard copy data securely.
 If this data is to be kept in hard copy form, it should be securely stored.
 We would advise a 'double lock' approach, whereby it is kept in a locked drawer, in a locked room. - > Do not keep hard copy data for longer than it is needed.
-Please refer to your centre's retention policy, and ensure this is enforced. - > Do ensure it is confidentially destroyed when you have finished using it. - > Do not allow others to see this data if they would not be able to access it via the system.
+Please refer to your centre's retention policy, and ensure this is enforced. - Do ensure it is confidentially destroyed when you have finished using it. - > Do not allow others to see this data if they would not be able to access it via the system. - > Do not allow others to see this data if they would not be able to access it via the system.